odoo/odoo/doc/setup/deploy.rst

     findtime = 60  ; within 1 min  /!\ Should be adjusted with the TZ offset
     logpath = /var/log/apache2/your-vhost-custom.log  ;  set the log path of the PROXY SERVER (APACHE...) here

-for this to work, you need to know where the logs are stored.
+for this to work, you need to make sure that the log level is defined correctly (INFO in Apache) and you need to know where the logs are stored.
 The easiest way is to explicitly configure the log destination in the vhost file of your proxy (for example in /etc/apache2/sites-available/YOUR-ODOO-VHOST.com.conf):

     <VirtualHost *:443>
     ...